TStrecha/time-tracker/README.md

 ```shell
 mvn test -Dtest=*IT
 ```
-Local test profile is set automatically through abstract integration test class.
+Local test profile is set automatically through abstract integration test class using @BeforeEach.
 No need to worry about that.

 <a name="development-strategy"></a>
 ## Development strategy